Comic Book apps

 2016.
 Comixology launched Unlimited Comic Book Service

-Comixology has recently introduced an exciting digital comic subscription service.
-For a monthly fee of $5.99, subscribers gain access to a diverse collection of comics and graphic novels.
-Numerous renowned publishers have joined this initiative, including Image Comics, Dark Horse Comics, IDW Publishing, BOOM!
-Studios, Dynamite Entertainment, Kodansha Comics, Oni Press, Valiant Entertainment, Archie Comics, Fantagraphics Books, Humanoids, Action Lab Entertainment, Aspen Comics, Zenescope Entertainment, and more.
-Notably, Marvel has opted out of participating in this new program, as they operate their own service called Marvel Unlimited.
-Similarly, DC is currently not involved and is yet to develop their own solution.
+Comixology has introduced a new digital comic subscription service.
+For $5.99 per month, you can gain access to a range of comics and graphic novels.
+Numerous publishers are participating in this new venture, including Image Comics, Dark Horse Comics, IDW Publishing, BOOM!
+Studios, Dynamite Entertainment, Kodansha Comics, Oni Press, Valiant Entertainment, Archie Comics, Fantagraphics Books, Humanoids, Action Lab Entertainment, Aspen Comics, Zenescope Entertainment and others.
+Marvel is notably missing from this new initiative, primarily because they operate their own service called Marvel Unlimited.
+DC is also not involved and has yet to create their own solution.

 2016.
 Kindle for PC allows to read children’s books and comic books